 With a poorly designed building, you’ll always be fighting a losing battle, no matter what type of insulation you use.

 The following considerations can help your pole-barn’s insulation capabilities and overall performance.

-A well-designed pole barn building will typically have columns placed 8 to 10 feet apart, instead of the conventional 2 feet with stud wall systems.
+A well-designed pole barn building will typically have columns placed 8 to 10 feet apart, instead of the conventional 16 inches with stud wall systems.
 Less obstruction equals more insulation and less chance for cold to travel through the wall.